cortexapps/cli/README.rst

 This example fixes a typo in the deployment environment field, changing PYPI.org to PyPI.org.

-It loops over each selected array elements based on the search criteria, removes the uuid attribute (because that is not included in the payload), assigns the environment attribut to the correct value and invokes the CLI with that input.
+It loops over each selected array element based on the search criteria, removes the uuid attribute (because that is not included in the payload), assigns the environment attribute to the correct value and invokes the CLI with that input.

 .. code:: bash